sf-wdi-15/intro-jquery-ajax/README.md

 ### Creating

-Let's make a post request to create a `restraurant` every time we load the `/restraurants` route.
+Let's make a post request to create a `restaurant` every time we load the `/restaurants` route.

 ```